My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

-It can save time, allow you to visit everything you want to visit, and eliminate some stress.
+It can save time, allow you to visit all the attractions you want, and eliminate some stress.

-Especially because there is just so much to see in Paris.
+Especially because there is just so much to see in Paris that a single-day trip allotted for sightseeing just won’t suffice!

-If you head to Paris without an general schedule, I feel like you could easily miss out on all that this city has to offer.
+If you head to Paris without a general schedule, I feel like you could easily miss out on all that this city has to offer.

 You can use this map to see the locations of all of the places that I recommend or that were recommended to me.